-Abdominoplasty or more commonly known as a tummy-tuck is a popular procedure to correct abdominal obesity.
+Abdominoplasty or more commonly known as a tummy tuck surgery is a popular procedure to correct abdominal obesity.

-It involves the removal of excessive fat, stretched skin, correction of splayed abdominal muscles, and improving the appearance of the navel.
-This is especially so after significant weight loss, such as after bariatric surgery.
-It is also commonly performed for ladies after they have completed their family and would like some assistance in the removal of not just the excess lower abdominal tissue, but also removal of the stretch marks that result from pregnancy and correction of any umbilical herniations.
+Tummy tuck surgery involves the removal of excess fat, stretched skin, correction of splayed abdominal muscles, and improving the appearance of the navel.
+This is especially so after significant weight loss, such as after bariatric surgery which may leave patients with unsightly, hanging skin.
+It is also commonly performed for women after they have completed their family and would like some assistance in the removal of not just the excess lower abdominal tissue, but also removal of the stretch marks that result from pregnancy and correction of any umbilical herniation.
 Often, these can’t be resolved through diet and exercise alone, although a healthy diet and regular exercise will greatly improve the aesthetic outcome of any tummy tuck procedure.

 - The mini-abdominoplasty